Agent Performance Digital

 Avg. of Handle Time (Assigned Duration)

-This depicts the total time a case was assigned to the agent, showing the duration for each agent assignment.
+Depicts the total time a case was assigned to the agent.
+It will show the assigned duration based on each agent assignment

 The metrics mirror those found in the Overall section.
 Refer to Overall section to know the definition of metrics.